PlutoLang/Pluto/README.md

            | ^^^^^^^^^^^^^^^^^^^^^^ here: expected '->' arrow syntax for lambda expression.
            |
 ```
 This also supports ANSI color codes, however this is disabled by default in order to encourage portability.
 For example, ANSI color codes do not work on most Windows command prompts.
-Define the `PLUTO_USE_COLORED_OUTPUT` macro in `luaconf.h` to enable colored error messages — they look quite nice.
+Define the `PLUTO_USE_COLORED_OUTPUT` macro in `luaconf.h` or your build config to enable colored error messages — they look quite nice.
 - For most Windows 10 users, you can enable ANSI color code support with this shell command:
   - `REG ADD HKCU\CONSOLE /f /v VirtualTerminalLevel /t REG_DWORD /d 1`